yuanjielu-64/barn_challenge_lu/README.md

 cd scripts
 python run_ddp.py --world_idx &i --out "out.txt"
 ```
-Where i is the world index you want to test.
+Where &i is the world index you want to test.

 2. Running All Tests
 ```
 ./test.sh
 ```

-### Contributing
+### Contribution
 If you would like to contribute to this project, feel free to submit a pull request or open an issue on GitHub.

 ### License